apache/nifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 **Result:** Once you have your config.yml file in the minifi/conf directory, launch that instance of MiNiFi and your dataflow begins automatically.

 ##Using Processors Not Packaged with MiNiFi
-MiNiFi is shipped with the following processors:
+MiNiFi is able to use following processors out of the box:
 * UpdateAttribute
 * AttributesToJSON
 * Base64EncodeContent
 * CompressContent
 * ControlRate
 * ConvertCharacterSet
-* DetectDuplicate
-* DistributeLoad
 * DuplicateFlowFile
 * EncryptContent
 * EvaluateJsonPath